 - Research in the efficacy of various multimodal approaches to acute pain management

 Please submit a UCSD Regional Anesthesia Fellowship Application, an updated CV, three letters of recommendation (one from program director), a recent picture, USMLE and Specialty In-Service Scores, copy of Medical School Diploma and a brief personal statement outlining interest in fellowship and the specialty of regional anesthesia (600-word maximum).

-Applications for the 2019 regional fellowship year will be accepted from
+Applications for the 2020 RAAPM fellowship year will be accepted from

 January 1st through March 30th or until positions filled.
-We are looking for candidates for 1-year fellowships to start in January, July and August 2019.
-Please indicate which positions you are applying for..
+We are looking for candidates for 1-year fellowships to start in July, August, and September 2020.
+Please indicate which positions you are applying for.